 Ideally, we would prefer you to stop smoking before any procedure.
 Smoking can worsen some urological conditions and makes complications more likely after surgery.
 For advice on stopping, you can:

-- contact your GP; - access your local NHS Smoking Help Online; or - ring the free NHS Smoking Helpline on 0300 123 1044.
+- contact your GP; - access your local NHS Smoking Help Online; or - ring the Smoke-Free National Helpline on 0300 123 1044.